 - Building administrators

 - School-based mental health professional (Guidance counselor/school psychologist/school social worker)

 - Teacher/coach (Who is familiar with the student)

 - School resource officer

 - Behavior specialist

 - Others who may know the student.

 This team can expand or contract as necessary, but functions best when it has multiple perspectives and experiences.
+Further information on the process is included in Appendix B.

 C. Hazard Identification